Chiapas Tomato

 Indeterminate 55 days to harvest Solanum pimpinellifolium

-HEIRLOOM Along with her sweet yellow cousin Coyote, Organic Chiapas Tomato is always our first and last tomatoes we savor each season and she doesn’t trickle in: Chiapas’ vigorous growth sends cascades of delectable fruit in every direction.
+HEIRLOOM Along with her sweet yellow cousin Coyote, Chiapas Tomato is always our first and last tomatoes we savor each season and she doesn’t trickle in: Chiapas’ vigorous growth sends cascades of delectable fruit in every direction.
 Here’s the thing: Chiapas and Coyote share the same genus as most other tomatoes, but not the same species (you’ll find it above; all the plant nerds in your life will be very impressed with you)!
 Among other things, this means they’re a little more wild, a little less domesticated, and as a result, they simply don’t get classic tomato diseases like Late Blight, Early Blight and Septoria Leaf Spot.
 Delectable disease resistance!

 At Fruition, we sow tomatoes in soil blocks indoors 2 months before final frost, early April for us here in Zone 5, germinating them on heat mats with ease.
 Good light is essential: Younger, less stressed seedlings are healthier and more abundant than older, more stressed seedlings.

-2 reviews for Organic Chiapas Tomato
+2 reviews for Chiapas Tomato

 1. Christin Roberson